 Ultimately, using a noise-canceling microphone to reduce the noise around you will make it so the people you’re talking to don’t have to damage their hearing by turning up the volume of their headphones.
 And the same thing applies to you.

-Features to Look out for When Shopping for Headsets
+Features to Look Out for When Shopping for Microphone Headsets

 So we’re clear on the many benefits of having a noise-canceling microphone headset, but how can you go about finding a good one?
 As always, certain features can indicate that a product is of high quality.
 Here are some of the factors I used when looking for the products on my list.